 Myths and Facts about AMD

-FACT: The AREDS formulation of vitamins is only effective when you have an intermediate or severe stage of AMD.
-2, 3 Studies show these vitamins have no value in prevention of AMD or in people with early AMD.
+The AREDS formulation of vitamins is only effective when you have an intermediate or severe stage of AMD.
+Studies show these vitamins don’t help with prevention of AMD or delaying progression in early AMD.3,4

-FACT: The eye check for a driver’s license is not sufficient to detect eye disease.
-A dilated eye exam is still necessary.
+The eye check for a driver’s license is not sufficient to detect eye disease.
+A comprehensive eye exam by an eye doctor is necessary to check for eye disease, plus, many other diseases can show up first in the eye.3

 References